NEA Partnership Funding

 - For questions, please email CGPS-PF@nea.org

 The NEA’s Great Public Schools Fund Grants (GPS Fund Grants) advance the goal of great public schools for every student.
 GPS Fund Grants are intended to help Affiliates enhance the quality of public education by developing, implementing and leading an agenda that engages members with an emphasis on student-centered success through union led efforts.
+Grant application deadlines are bi-annual.
+The application process is comprised of first submitting an Intent to Apply form 30-60 days prior to the deadline to give the Center background on your potential proposal and amount requested, and then submitting the application itself before the deadline.

 - Deadlines: March 1 and September 1